Docent or Readership Course

 The Swedish title docent more or less corresponds to a British reader or an American associate professor.
 As the title docent is a well known denomination

 also for most English speaking academics, and to avoid confusion, we have chosen to use just that title when speaking of this course.
 The Docent course is a course in preparation for appointment as a docent at LTH, as well as a qualifying course in teaching and learning in higher education.
 The course addresses topics of relevance for a future docent at LTH, such as research supervision, third-cycle studies (doctoral education), academic conduct, scholarly standards, and assessment of PhD candidates.

 The aim of the course is thus to prepare a future docent for the functions of a research supervisor, a researcher and a faculty examiner/member of examining committees at LTH.

 To be admitted to the course, participants must have a PhD degree.
-In order to benefit as much as possible from the course, participants should also have some postdoctoral experience of supervision and research.
-Therefore, it is recommended that potential participants apply for the course approximately two years after having obtained their PhD.
+In order to benefit as much as possible from the course, participants are recommended to have some postdoctoral experience of supervision and research.

 The course corresponds to 3 weeks of full-time work.

 Kursplan (PDF, 430 kB, in Swedish, new tab)